Costs Rising Faster Than Prices

 Sales, positioning, review process

-Use these when the problem could be sales, positioning, bad diagnosis, or the way decisions get reviewed.
+Use these when the problem could be sales, positioning, a bad first explanation, or the way decisions get made.

 Projects and owner dependency